 The Eye and the Cave are in a data-exchange mode, a two-way itinerary linking Centre and Periphery, Establishment and Margin, the Feminine and the Masculine dyad, igniting in their inter[dis]course the intervening nodal bodies.

-In point of fact, from the Eye space at one end of the spectrum, selected textual data of the Red Book are integrated into the opera’s libretto being performed in the Cave at the other end side, while the whole performance is synchronically live-streamed back into the Eye upper eyelid screen, though diachronically in each of the 9 screens of the lower eyelid Magic Square by an algorithm performing a delayed 9-steps counterclockwise[8] loop-sequence to create an hyperbolic vortex in the narrative spacetime continuum and, as images and and fragmented clips, into the video devices in each nodal cultural institution’s premises and, as a podcast, beyond the physical field of the work, into the Digital Opera House receptor in the Cave3.org platform and into the social media network.
+In point of fact, from the Eye space at one end of the spectrum, selected textual data of the Red Book are integrated into the opera’s libretto being performed in the Cave at the other end side, while the whole performance is synchronically live-streamed back into the Eye upper eyelid screen, though diachronically in each of the 9 screens of the lower eyelid Magic Square by an algorithm performing a delayed 9-steps counterclockwise[8] loop-sequence to create an hyperbolic vortex in the narrative spacetime continuum and, as images and and fragmented clips, into the video devices in each nodal cultural institution’s premises and, as a podcast, beyond the physical field of the work, into the Digital Opera House receptor in the Cave 3.0 platform and into the social media network.
 When the Cave 3.0 performance is on hold because of programming, the recorded première is screened in a loop on both eyelids of the Eye and in the Nodal Partners premises.
 The premiere is saved on a memory-card and afterwards — diachronically — included in each of the Red Book as the original digital imprint of its legacy.

 ——————